26th North Carolina Infantry Regiment

 The 26th North Carolina Infantry Regiment was an infantry regiment of the Confederate States Army during the American Civil War.
 The regiment was composed of ten companies that came from various counties across North Carolina and Virginia.
-It is famous for being the regiment with the largest number of casualties on either side during the war.

 Organization and muster

 The state of North Carolina seceded from the Union on May 20, 1861, and subsequently joined the Confederate States of America.
 After seceding, then North Carolina Adjutant General John Hoke called for 30,000 troops to be recruited to support the Confederacy in the war.
 Congressman Zebulon Baird Vance initially supported the Union but after hearing of the attacks on Fort Sumter, he then advocated for the Confederacy.
 In local towns people then tried to form companies who would then enter into state service.
 To encourage enlistment, the state offered a $10 bounty for any man who enlisted into a company.
 The soldiers in each of the ten companies that made up the 26th North Carolina came primarily from one county, while a few usually came from neighboring counties.

 The first company to form as a part of the 26th North Carolina was from Moore County in May 1861.
 Nine more companies followed suit with soldiers coming from the following counties in North Carolina: Ashe, Union, Wilkes, Wake, Chatham, Caldwell, and Anson.
 One company also contained soldiers from Grayson County in Virginia.
 Each of the ten companies had their own nickname that they chose.

+The respective companies, the men included are listed as their final ranks.